i4Ds/Karabo-Pipeline/doc/src/main_features/wsclean_imaging.rst

 Overview
 ------------
 This package summarizes tools and functions to be used with the imager based on the WSClean algorithm.

+For normal imaging workflows, prefer the common backend interface:
+``get_imager(ImagingBackend.WSCLEAN)``.
+The direct classes documented here remain available for compatibility and custom WSClean commands, but emit a warning.

 Classes